Forearm pain can have many different causes, from injuries to underlying health conditions. Often, home remedies can help provide relief.

 Treatments for forearm pain can vary based on the underlying cause.

-- Resting your forearm can usually help to reduce the degree of inflammation.
+- Resting your forearm can usually help to reduce inflammation.

-- Icing the affected area with a cloth-covered ice pack for 10 to 15 minutes at a time may also help to reduce swelling.
+- Icing the affected area with a cloth-covered ice pack for 5 minutes at a time, several times a day may also help to reduce swelling.

-- Taking an over-the-counter pain-relieving medication, such as ibuprofen (Advil) or acetaminophen (Tylenol), can help to reduce swelling and discomfort.
+- Taking an over-the-counter pain-relieving medication, such as ibuprofen (Advil) or acetaminophen (Tylenol), can help to reduce discomfort.

-- a splint or bandage that limits mobility while your injury is healing may also help.
+- Wearing a wrist brace or bandage that limits mobility may also help.

 Wrist extensor stretch

 - Hold your arm out parallel to the ground, extending from the shoulder.
-Turn your hand so it’s facing downward.
+Turn your hand so your palm is facing downward toward the floor.

 - Use the opposite hand to pull your outstretched hand down and toward your body, bending your wrist and feeling a stretch on top of your hand and forearm.

-- Grasp a can of vegetables or soup in your hand, holding it out at shoulder height.
+- Grasp a water bottle or a can of soup in your hand, with the bottom of the object resting in your palm.
+Hold your arm out at shoulder height.
 Start with your palm facing upward.

-- Turn your arm and wrist to where your palm faces downward.
+- Holding onto the bottle or can, turn your arm and wrist until your palm faces downward.